List of investment banks

 The following list catalogues the largest, most profitable, and otherwise notable investment banks.
 This list of investment banks notes full-service banks, financial conglomerates, independent investment banks, private placement firms and notable acquired, merged, or bankrupt investment banks.
 As an industry it is broken up into the Bulge Bracket (upper tier), Middle Market (mid-level businesses), and boutique market (specialized businesses).

 Largest full-service investment banks

 The following are the largest full-service global investment banks; full-service investment banks usually provide both advisory and financing banking services, as well as sales, market making, and research on a broad array of financial products, including equities, credit, rates, currency, commodities, and their derivatives.
-The largest investment banks are noted with the following:
+Based on data from London Stock Exchange Group, the largest investment banks by fees in 2024 are as follows: